ladytian/Visualization/README.md

 Now, fighting!

+Offline data:

     First(The introduction of the file and floders):

 	1. "0compus_wireless": The data downloaded from the email.